 I grew up with Eastern and Western medicines hand in hand, thanks to my parents.

-They were born in India and migrated to Nairobi, where I - a Yang Metal Tiger - was born.
+They were born in India and migrated to Nairobi, where I - a Yang Water Tiger - was born.

 When I was 5 years old they moved to London, where I have lived ever since.